mdecicco/t4ext/readme.md

 There are still many game engine features to expose to the scripts, and many things will need to be understood better in order to decrease the likelihood of causing the game to crash.
 As it stands, when the game loads with this modding framework it is more or less stable but occasionally it may crash either because it's using the game engine in ways it wasn't meant to be used or because there is still work to do on the interface between the scripts and the game.

 ## The script API
 The first thing to know about writing mod scripts for the game is that t4ext has a few different options as far as how you structure your mod.
-Right now there's really only two "types" of mods, but in the future there will be more.
+Right now there's really only three "types" of mods, but in the future there may be more.

 These types are:
 - "Global" mods
     - This type is useful if you want easy access to changing the behavior of the game in general, or rendering some UI that is available at all times
+- "Actor" mods
+    - "Actor" is the term this game uses to refer to pretty much every object in the game world, including UI elements, foliage, static and dynamic models, etc...
+    - Mods of this type will implement a `actorSelector` function which the mod manager will use to determine when an actor should be bound to your mod.
+In addition to that, mods of this type will implement a `createController` function which will create an `ActorController` for any actors that meet the mod's selection criteria.
+    - When an `ActorController` is created, the mod manager will keep track of it to make sure it's destroyed when the relevant actor in the game is destroyed.
+It will also take care of calling the controller's various functions when relevant events occur.
+    - This type will be useful for writing scripts to control specific actors in the game, or any group of actors that meet some criteria.
+For example, you could write an actor mod for a specific bush in a specific level so that it always tries to follow the player...
+Or you could write an actor mod gives that behavior to every bush in the game.
 - "Plain" mods
     - Plain mod scripts don't have to follow any structure and can be set up however you want, but currently will not have access to caching, and will not be automatically reloaded because they will not be tracked by the mod manager.
-This type makes sense if you want to run a simple script on startup or something like that
+This type makes sense if you want to just run a script on startup or something like that

-Planned types:
-- "Actor" mods
-    - Mods of this type will be tied to individual "Actor"s in the game. `Actor` is the term the game uses to refer to pretty much every object in the game world, including UI elements, foliage, static and dynamic models, etc...
-    - This type will be useful for writing scripts to control specific actors in the game.
-For example, you could write an actor mod for a specific bush in a specific level so that it always tries to follow the player.
-- "Actor Type" mods
-    - Mods of this type will be tied to actor _types_.
-There are several different types of actors in the game.
-    Including but not limited to: weapons, pickups, foliage, ui elements, ...
-    - You could use this mod type to affect the behavior of all actors of a specific type.
-For example, you could write a actor type mod so that ALL bushes in the game will try to follow the player
 - This might be all that's necessary but I'm not sure

 For any of the specific game types, like `CGame`, `CLevel`, `CActor`, you can use VS Code's autocompletions or view